Get

 Image Credit: Evgeny Atamanenko, Shutterstock

-10. Have a chat with your vet
+10. Have a chat with a vet

-If nothing you’re doing is working to calm your dog’s hyperactivity, then it’s probably time for a chat with your vet.
+If nothing you’re doing is working to calm your dog’s hyperactivity, then it’s probably time for a chat with a vet.
 Although rare in dogs, hyperthyroidism can show up as hyperactive behavior, but there will likely be other signs of illness if this is the case.
-Your vet will be able to rule out medical causes of the hyperactive behavior and will be best placed to direct you to somebody to help you to help your dog.
+The vet will be able to rule out medical causes of the hyperactive behavior and will be best placed to direct you to somebody to help you to help your dog.

 Conclusion